zoeyzyhu/pydisort/doc/README_devops.md

           ...
 ```

-This builds a matrix combining different python versions, architectures, and libc.
+This builds a matrix combining different Python versions, architectures, and libc.
 The building steps include downloading the pre-built libraries (in this case, sdist):

 ```